hamhockwarlock/gogo-gadget-weather/README.md

 # Go Go Gadget Weather

-This small API returns the weather condition given a latitude and longitude
+This small API returns the weather condition given a latitude and longitude.

 ## Dependencies
  * go@1.22.1